JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 The problem is performance is going to suffer in a production environment when customers who have hundreds, or even thousands, of departments (or any list item) are using the application.

-This is particularly problematic because the lack of an explicit C-style loop construct makes it easier to incidentally write inefficient "loops" in Elixir, especially for those new to the language.
+This can become particularly problematic because the lack of an explicit C-style loop construct makes it easy to incidentally write inefficient "loops" in Elixir, especially for those new to the language.

 ### Example